 For unique, independent shops, visit Southbourne, where there are plenty of bespoke craft stores (and the beach there has Blue Flag status).
 Westbourne is good for fashion boutiques, and has art galleries and cafes to visit when you're not shopping.
 If you want large high street brand stores, take a drive out to Castlepoint Retail Park on the outskirts - it also has a big Marks and Spencer, two supermarkets and plenty of places to eat and drink.

 Open every Thursday and Saturday, Boscombe Market, sells the usual fruit & veg, along with jewellery, flowers and bags in the open air.
-Boscombe Vintage Market takes place inside Boscombe’s pretty, Royal Arcade.
-Currently this is held quarterly, but it should become monthly in 2016 (see website for dates).
+The Royal Arcades in Boscombe is Bournmouth's most beautiful Victorian shopping arcade filled with independent shops and boutiques.